INDUSTRIAL

 ![]() |

-While we know many locomotives were purchased by the New York Central, it was only until much later that they made their way to the High Line.
-Not because of physical limitations, but to remind you; some of the industries were indoor sidings.
-It wasn't until those meat purveyors and cold storage warehouses ceased their trade, could a standardized diesel-electric locomotive ply the High Line and not have to worry about imparting that exhaust smell on products.
+Second, to remind you; because of physical limitations - some of the industries were indoor sidings.
+It wasn't until those meat purveyors and cold storage warehouses ceased their trade, could a standardized diesel-electric locomotive ply the High Line and not have to worry about imparting an exhaust smell on products.
+The ALCo / GE / IR DES-3 Tri-Powers worked the West Side of Manhattan until 1947.

 Rosters of New York Central